KailaniBailey/IBM-Data-Science-Professional-Certificate/04. Python for Data Science, AI & Development/Week 4: Working with Data in Python/README.md

 # Working with Data in Python
+> This module explains the basics of working with data in Python and begins the path with learning how to read and write files.
+Uncovers the best Python libraries that will aid in data manipulation and mathematical operations.
 ## Reading & Writing Files with Open
 - Reading Files with Open
 - Reading: Read Files with Open